samuellihn/obsidian-freeview/public/Printing in C.md

 > For all printf specifiers and modifiers, refer to https://cplusplus.com/reference/cstdio/printf/

-> To print a `%` character without it being confused for a format string, use two `%` characters:
+> To print a `%` character without it being confused for a format string, use two `%` characters as the escape sequence:

 ```c
 printf("100%%\n")